Installation

 root.tsx

-file, add the Rownd handle request higher-order
+entry.server.ts file, add the Rownd handle request higher-order

-function with your server’s request handler handleRequest
+function with your server’s request handler handleRequest:

 entry.server.ts